Guldariya-Kurbonova/Uber_project/README.md

 Example: Driver ID 22 has a relatively high number of trips (16) with an average trip duration that is balanced for both efficiency and productivity.
 *Balanced Efficiency and Productivity:* Drivers who manage to maintain a balance between average trip duration and the number of trips can be considered both efficient and productive.
 Example: Driver ID 125, with 14 trips and an average trip duration of around 50.15 minutes, appears to maintain a good balance.

-**Recommendations:** Further Analysis: Segment drivers by regions or shifts to see if specific patterns contribute to their performance differences.
+**Recommendation:** Further Analysis: Segment drivers by regions or shifts to see if specific patterns contribute to their performance differences.

 ## 3. Supply-Demand Mismatch